 Advice on gifts and hospitality is given in our Employee Code of Conduct which is part of the terms and conditions of employment for all members of staff.
+We have been waiting for a new Code from the government for some time which may include amended guidance on gifts and hospitality.
+In the meantime the guidance given above will continue to apply.

-Please contact the Director of Corporate Resources or the Democratic Services team if you need advice now or at any time in the future.
+Please contact the Head of Law or the Democratic Services team if you need advice now or at any time in the future.